In 2017, the new Large Scale Facility will be open for use.

 Research and development support

 The facility is supported by a dedicated team who does research in the areas of experimental, numerical and analytical design theory.
-Furthermore, the team develops more reliable and precise methods for structural design of wind turbine blades and other large composite and metal structures.
+Furthermore, the team develops more reliable and precise methods for the structural design of wind turbine blades and other large composite and metal structures.

 The team develops methods to predict the structural response of large structures subjected to complex loading.
 The team does research in understanding failure mechanisms and progressive damage under both static and dynamic loading.
 Furthermore, the team develops testing methods and measuring equipment for testing at full scale and for testing parts of structures.